OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterParametric.rst

     .. cpp:member:: OcaFrequency Frequency

-        The frequency setpoint of the parametric filter.
+        Frequency setpoint of the parametric filter.

         This property has id ``4.1``.

+    .. _ocafilterparametric_inbandgain:

+    .. cpp:member:: OcaDB InBandGain

+        In-band gain of the parametric filter.

+        This property has id ``4.4``.

     .. _ocafilterparametric_shape:

     .. cpp:member:: OcaParametricEQShape Shape

-        The shape of the parametric filter - peak, shelf, etc.
+        Shape of the parametric filter - peak, shelf, etc.

         This property has id ``4.2``.

-    .. _ocafilterparametric_widthparameter:

-    .. cpp:member:: OcaFloat32 WidthParameter

-        Width parameter.
-For normal parametric implementations, this is the Q of the filter.

-        This property has id ``4.3``.

-    .. _ocafilterparametric_inbandgain:

-    .. cpp:member:: OcaDB InbandGain

-        In-band gain of the parametric filter.

-        This property has id ``4.4``.

     .. _ocafilterparametric_shapeparameter: